 “With two iconic and highly visible projects going on at the same time only 5 miles apart, we had to be on top of our game,” Onley said.
 “Brasfield & Gorrie was fighting an incredible schedule so we positioned ourselves early in order to deliver the various products and solutions before the project broke ground.”

-Oldcastle Architectural, Oldcastle Infrastructure, and Oldcastle BuildingEnvelope® — all CRH Companies — contributed to the project, which is one of the largest stadiums in the U.S.
+Oldcastle APG, Oldcastle Infrastructure, and Oldcastle BuildingEnvelope® — all CRH Companies — contributed to the project, which is one of the largest stadiums in the U.S.

 The design of SunTrust Park centers around the use of brick and precast stone, both of which give the stadium a timeless look that fits in with similar popular patterns in the southeast.
 Products from CRH include: